ignotochi/MerossJS/README.md

 ## Build

-To build the application from this source code needed only if you whant to publish this project on your web server, run the following command from the root directory:
+To build the application from this source code, **needed only if you whant to publish this project on your web server**, run the following command from the root directory:

 ``` bash
 ng build --configuration production --base-href "/"